Oil Creek State Park

 Make a reservation.

-Canoeing: Oil Creek offers a scenic float and is classed as a beginner’s creek under normal conditions.
+Canoeing and Kayaking: Oil Creek offers a scenic float and is classed as a beginner’s creek under normal conditions.
 Water levels can change rapidly and canoeists should call the park office for current water conditions.
-Generally, the canoeing season is from March to June.
+Generally, the canoeing season is from March to early June.

 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Fishing: Oil Creek is known for its bass and trout.
 Boughton Run, Toy Run and Jones Run provide brook trout fishing.
-Two delayed harvest-artificial lure only areas cover 2.5 miles of Oil Creek.
-Pennsylvania Fish and Boat Commission laws apply.
+Two delayed harvest, artificial lures only areas cover 2.5 miles of Oil Creek.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Hunting: Hunting and Firearms: About 6,250 acres are open to hunting, trapping and the training of dogs during established seasons.
-Common game species are rabbit, deer, squirrel, turkey and ruffed grouse.
+Common game species are rabbit, deer, squirrel, turkey, black bear and ruffed grouse.